jag3dagster/AutoShaker/docs/README.md

+# MOVED

+THIS REPOSITORY HAS MOVED TO https://github.com/Hedgehog-Technologies/StardewMods.
+ALL FUTURE UPDATES WILL COME FROM THERE.
+ANY ISSUES MAY BE BROUGHT UP THERE AS WELL.
+THANK YOU FOR YOUR CONTINUED SUPPORT!

 **AutoShaker** is an open-source mod for [Stardew Valley](https://stardewvalley.net) that allows players to automatically shake trees and bushes simply by moving nearby to them.

 ## Documentation